Morvan syndrome and related disorders associated with CASPR2 antibodies

 • The clinical phenotype associated with MOG antibodies is age-dependent, with ADEM in children and an opticospinal presentation in older children and adults.

-• MOG antibodies are associated with oligodendrocyte-directed neuropathology.
+• MOG antibodies are associated with a distinct neuropathology.